Browser Fingerprinting: A Complete Guide

 How Many Browser Fingerprinting Techniques Are There?

 A lot of data can be mined from a web browser.
-Different browser fingerprinting techniques are created based on each, or a group of these data.
-Below, we will discuss four of these methods.
+Different browser fingerprinting techniques are created based on each or a group of these data.
+Below, we discussed the top four browser fingerprinting techniques used in many websites on the internet today.

 Canvas Fingerprinting